 Two of the cases are filed in federal court in Dallas, Texas; two cases are filed in federal court in Louisiana; and one case is filed in federal court in North Carolina.
 Currently, these cases are heading into the discovery phase.

 Discovery is the process in which the parties obtain information in preparation for trial through demands for production of documents, depositions of parties and potential witnesses, written interrogatories (questions and answers written under oath), written requests for admissions of fact, and potentially motions to enforce discovery rights.
-In these HV bone cement cases, there are several Defendants that took part in manufacturing these products, including DePuy, Howmedica Osteonics, Biomet, DJO Global, and even some foreign manufacturers.
 Plaintiffs will engage in discovery efforts with each of these Defendants.
 Depositions of the corporations’ designated agents are scheduled to take place within the next few months.

-Beasley Allen lawyers are investigating four HV bone cements used in total knee replacement surgeries:
+Beasley Allen lawyers are investigating the following types HV bone cements used in total knee replacement surgeries:

 - Cobalt HV Bone Cement;